pnp/blog/content/post/change-your-own-profile-picture-as-a-guest-in-microsoft-teams.md

 ---
-I love Microsoft Teams and I also love controlling my online appearance, but sadly both aren\'t big friends when you are a Guest in another tenant.
-There still isn\'t a good/easy way of controlling your own profile picture, which is sad because you are reduced to a not-very-personal colored circle with initials:
+I love Microsoft Teams and I also love controlling my online appearance, but sadly both aren't big friends when you are a Guest in another tenant.
+There still isn't a good/easy way of controlling your own profile picture, which is sad because you are reduced to a not-very-personal colored circle with initials:
 {{< image alt="image.png" src="images/blog/change-your-own-profile-picture-as-a-guest-in-microsoft-teams/image.png" >}}